 - Engage in community service during the semester for a minimum of 15 hours;

 - Participate in three seminars, lectures and/or meetings with experts and leaders on topics such as migration, multiculturalism, the role of women, diplomacy, social justice, sustainability, and globalization;

-- Maintain a journal of activities, observations and reflections on how their study abroad experiences may inform their understanding of global issues, and meet with a SAI mentor to discuss related activities;
+- Maintain a journal of activities, observations and reflections on how their study abroad experiences may inform their understanding of global issues, format the final journal entry as a blog post, and meet with a SAI mentor to discuss related activities;

 - Submit a 500-word leadership paper that incorporates research and analysis of the global issue (selected earlier as the main topic), describes how local and global leaders respond to the issue and recommends further social action.